 As you know, citations are a necessary component for getting ranked in the map pack.
 They’re also a great source of brand, URL and image anchors and can even be used for affiliate sites.

 PR’s have been an SEO tool for quite some time.
-They’re excellent for pillowing (sending non-critical anchors), as a well-syndicated PR can get you 100+ URL anchors.
+A quality press release service can be excellent for pillowing (sending non-critical anchors), as a well-syndicated PR can get you 100+ URL anchors.

 I suspect that over time, PR’s are going to lose their value as it’s a tactic that’s highly abused.
 However, since PR’s commonly link to real businesses all the time, it is very difficult to write an algorithm for.